 The helmet is one of the most important safety features for any IndyCar driver.
 They are tailored to each individual driver and are the result of constant safety innovation in the field.
 Each helmet contains at least 14 distinct safety aspects.

-The helmet’s rigid outer shell is designed to disperse energy while also protecting from an impact.
-Under the outer shell is an inner liner, which spreads forces across as large an areas as possible.
+The helmet’s rigid outer shell is designed to disperse energy while also protecting it from an impact.
+Under the outer shell is an inner liner, which spreads forces across as large an area as possible.

 The Head and Neck System (HANS) in use in IndyCar is compulsory and is designed to protect the driver from both head and neck injuries in the case of a sudden deceleration caused by a collision.
 As the diagram below shows, the head is rigidly connected to the neck via the helmet.